-Our founding aims were to not only bring together and build an active campaigning nationwide network of LGBT+ members of the Labour Party but to also provide a coordination platform for LGBT+ members of the party to organise & promote events, socials, policy forums, share speakers and give members a safe space community while also building links with the wider LGBT+ Community and community groups.
+Founded in 2018, our aims were to not only bring together and build an active campaigning nationwide network of LGBT+ members of the Labour Party, but to also provide a coordination platform for LGBT+ members of the party to organise & promote events, socials, policy forums, share speakers and give members a safe space community while also building links with the wider LGBT+ Community and community groups.
 Maintaining it via a completely grassroots led organisation that actively aims to promote education to raise consciousness for LGBT+ issues, while also trying to improve and democratise LGBT+ representation within the Party.

 We recognise that taking a strong stand against Homophobia, Transphobia, Disablism, Sexism, Racism, Anti-Semitism, Islamophobia and all other forms of bigotry and oppression is not an optional extra in the class struggle but in fact a core part of it.
-Labour should be leading anti-racist and anti-fascist campaigning within our communities and mobilise on the streets where necessary.
-We must without qualifications or caveats and in solidarity with all marginalized groups, and accept that education to counter racism and prejudice is a process and that we as socialists must always strive for better.
+Labour should be leading anti-racist and anti-fascist campaigning within our communities and mobilising on the streets where necessary.
+We must without qualifications or caveats stand in solidarity with all marginalized groups, and accept political education as a method of countering racism and prejudice, a process that we as socialists must always strive for better in.

-We believe in taking active steps to reach out to and organising alongside other under-represented communities, standing in solidarity with each other’s ongoing struggles and supporting the pushes for self-organised liberation structures within the Labour Party for our many minority demographics.
+We aim to take active steps to reach out to and organising alongside other under-represented communities, standing in solidarity with each other’s ongoing struggles and supporting the pushes for self-organised liberation structures within the Labour Party for our many minority demographics.

-We also believe in actively supporting workers and the struggles of working-class communities, and the importance of grassroots organising to build and transform the labour movement such as the campaigns to repeal all anti-union laws.
-We have as organisation also made a point of visibly showing solidarity to workers in dispute, standing together in solidarity on the picket lines for our issues are intertwined.
-We are a collective work force and must stand staunchly together.
+We also believe in actively supporting workers and the struggles of working-class communities, and recognise the importance of grassroots organising towards building and transforming the labour movement, such as supporting the campaigns to repeal all anti-union laws.
+We as organisation have also made a point of visibly showing solidarity to workers in dispute and regularly stand together in solidarity on the picket lines.
+Our issues are intertwined; we are a collective work force and must always stand staunchly together.

-In February 2020 we were also very proud to have launched the ‘United We Stand – Solidarity Network’ to start bringing together the UKs many minority and under-represented demographics as one large collective to work collaboratively.
+In February 2020 we helped launch the ‘United We Stand – Solidarity Network’ to start bringing together the UKs many minority and under-represented demographics as one large collective to work collaboratively.
 To help each other build self-organised liberation structures, to collaborate on communal art projects to educate our communities of one another’s cultures, to promote acceptance, to stand in solidarity with each other in one another’s struggles and also combat not only the rise of hate/division but the apathy that facilitates it.